Pros and Cons of Living in Bolivia

 Expats, digital nomads and retirees living in Bolivia responded:

 "Expats and digital nomads in Bolivia appreciate the low cost of living, the friendly locals, and the stunning natural beauty of the country.
 They also enjoy the vibrant culture, the delicious food, and the variety of outdoor activities available.
-On the other hand, some expats and digital nomads find the infrastructure and public services lacking, the language barrier challenging, and the bureaucracy and red tape frustrating," explained one expat in Bolivia.
+On the other hand, some expats and digital nomads find the infrastructure and public services lacking, the language barrier challenging, and the bureaucracy and red tape frustrating," said one in Bolivia.

-"I am a retired British man living alone in Bolivia. people have been very kind to me here and at no time have I come across any violence, just people being very polite," said one expat in Santa Cruz.
+"I am a retired British man living alone in Bolivia. people have been very kind to me here and at no time have I come across any violence, just people being very polite," explained one expat in Santa Cruz.

 Get Quote